lucapette/deloominator/docs/to-do.md

 - testutil.InitApp has a strange signature.
 Look for improvements there.
 - `// Format() does not work both ways yet` this comment makes it clear we need to find a better way of handling the differences between databases DSNs
+- Add Stringer interface to Rows Row and Column

 ## Missing documents